zzzprojects/docs/learnentityframeworkcore.com/pages/saving/save-changes-how-it-works.md

 If EF Core is using an existing transaction, it can [create a savepoint](https://github.com/dotnet/efcore/blob/3cb71a65a7bdd2acdb5545a1262d38b07135fbe7/src/EFCore.Relational/Update/Internal/BatchExecutor.cs#L88) before saving, when the provider supports it and savepoints are enabled.

-If the save succeeds, the transaction can [commit](https://github.com/dotnet/efcore/blob/3cb71a65a7bdd2acdb5545a1262d38b07135fbe7/src/EFCore.Relational/Update/Internal/BatchExecutor.cs#L103) if created or [release](https://github.com/dotnet/efcore/blob/3cb71a65a7bdd2acdb5545a1262d38b07135fbe7/src/EFCore.Relational/Update/Internal/BatchExecutor.cs#L136) if a savepoint have been used.
+If the save succeeds, EF Core can [commit the transaction](https://github.com/dotnet/efcore/blob/3cb71a65a7bdd2acdb5545a1262d38b07135fbe7/src/EFCore.Relational/Update/Internal/BatchExecutor.cs#L103) if it created one, or [release the savepoint](https://github.com/dotnet/efcore/blob/3cb71a65a7bdd2acdb5545a1262d38b07135fbe7/src/EFCore.Relational/Update/Internal/BatchExecutor.cs#L136) if one was created.

 If the save fails, EF Core can roll back to the savepoint instead of rolling back the entire transaction.